 Visual and audio style

 The reveal trailer implies the game will feature a distinct audio/visual theme of neon colors contrasted against a dark urban environment with music composed of synth arpeggios.
-The trailer music was composed by Jack Monahan and can be heard on his soundcloud page.
+The music from the first trailer was composed by Jack Monahan and can be heard on his Soundcloud page, while the game's soundtrack and second trailer theme were composed by Makeup and Vanity Set.

 At 28 seconds into the reveal trailer, a hidden message is very briefly displayed on screen.
 It reads: